felipocorrea90/upwork-test/README.md

 Project runs fine with maven version `3.6.1`.
 By running `mvn --version` on a terminal you can check your maven version.
 Run `mvn install` to get all the required dependencies.

 3. Open the project using your favorite IDE and execute the TestRunner class under `src/test/java`.
+Another way is to run `mvn clean test` command on the project root.

 ## Project Structure